PatentsView/PatentsView-API/querymodule/doc/doc.md

 ### <a name="field_list_format"></a> Field List Format

 The field list parameter is a JSON array of the names of the fields to be returned by the query.
-If not provided, the API will return the fields used in the query criteria.
+If not provided, the API will return a default set of fields.
 See &ldquo;[Field List](#patent_field_list)&rdquo; for the fields available for the results.
 The following example would return the patent numbers, inventor names, and dates for patents that meet the query criteria:

     f=["patent_number","inventor_last_name","patent_date"]